North Saskatchewan Regiment: North-West Rebellion

-The Great War
+Great War

 The distinguishing patch of the 1st Battalion, Canadian Mounted Rifles, CEF.

 The 1st Battalion, Canadian Mounted Rifles, CEF was authorized on 7 November 1914 and embarked for Great Britain on 12 June 1915.
 It disembarked in France on 22 September 1915, where it fought as part of the 1st Brigade, Canadian Mounted Rifles, until 1 January 1916.
-The Battalion was converted to infantry, and allocated to the 8th Infantry Brigade, 3rd Canadian Division.
-The Battalion fought in France and Flanders until the end of the Great War.
+The battalion was converted to infantry, and allocated to the 8th Infantry Brigade, 3rd Canadian Division.
+The battalion fought in France and Flanders until the end of the Great War.

 The 9th Regiment, Canadian Mounted Rifles was authorized on 7 November 1914 and embarked for Great Britain on 23 November 1915.
 There, its personnel were absorbed by the Canadian Cavalry Reserve Depot, CEF, the 1st Battalion, Canadian Mounted Rifles, CEF and the 5th Battalion, Canadian Mounted Rifles, CEF on 31 January 1916.
 The regiment disbanded on 15 November 1920.

 The 10th Regiment, Canadian Mounted Rifles was authorized on 7 November 1914 and embarked for Great Britain on 28 April 1916.
 Its personnel were absorbed by the Canadian Cavalry Reserve Depot, CEF on 22 May 1916.
 The regiment was disbanded on 17 July 1917.

 The distinguishing patch of the 5th Battalion (Western Cavalry), CEF.

 The 5th Battalion (Western Cavalry), CEF, was authorized on 10 August 1914 and embarked for Great Britain on 29 September 1915.
 It disembarked in France on 14 February 1915, where it fought as part of the 2nd Infantry Brigade, 1st Canadian Division in France and Flanders until the end of the war.
 The battalion disbanded on 15 September 1920.

 The 53rd Battalion (Northern Saskatchewan), CEF was authorized on 7 November 1914 and embarked for Great Britain on 29 March 1916.
 It provided reinforcements for the Canadian Corps until it disbanded on 12 October 1917.

 The 65th Battalion (Saskatchewan), CEF was authorized on 20 April 1915 and embarked for Great Britain on 18 June 1916.
 Its personnel were absorbed by various units of the 4th Canadian Division on 30 June 1916.
 The battalion was disbanded on 12 October 1917.

 The 232nd (Saskatchewan) Battalion, CEF was authorized on 15 July 1916 and embarked for Great Britain on 18 April 1917.
 Its personnel were absorbed by the 15th Reserve Battalion, CEF on 29 April and 9 June 1917 to provide reinforcements for the Canadian Corps.
 The battalion was disbanded on 12 October 1917.